Anzhc/Anzhc-s-Dataset-Tagger/README.md

 # Use

-There are two ways to use this program: standalone or with python.
+There are two ways to use this program: standalone or non standalone.

-## With python
+## Non Standalone

 run `launch-linux.sh` or `launch-win.bat` to start the program.

-> Note: don't forget to `chmod +x` the sh files on linux
+> Note: don't forget to `chmod +x` the sh files on linux if its not executing

 ## Standalone